 No matter where I am in the world or in life, the principles I learned and cultivated during my time at Habib, will always stay with me.
 It is to these principles that I hold institutions and myself accountable.
 Humans and institutions are not perfect.
 They can’t be, they never will be.
 But it is our collective effort that will push for excellence and justice, whether we are corporate employees, public health workers, journalists, activists or, indeed, students or teachers.

 One experiences many things in life.
-Yet, to be able to recognise the experiences for what they are, and –– to go one step further –– reflect on those experiences and turn it into action, is a task that is especially strenuous and demanding.
+Yet, to be able to recognize the experiences for what they are, and –– to go one step further –– reflect on those experiences and turn it into action, is a task that is especially strenuous and demanding.
 To be fair, it’s a task that never ends.
 We are just scratching the surface with every new experience.